-Finance released draft legislation on February 4, 2022 and accepted stakeholder comments until March 7, 2022.

-(5) Corporations that derive at least 10% of their gross revenue for the year from manufacturing or processing goods in Canada for sale or lease can claim the manufacturing and processing (M&P) deduction against their M&P income.
-Please refer to the notes for the table "Federal and Provincial/Territorial Tax Rates for Income Earned by a General Corporation" for the provincial and territorial M&P tax credits and rate reduction details for Saskatchewan, Ontario and Yukon.

-- (6) The federal and provincial/territorial tax rates shown in this table apply to investment income earned by a CCPC other than capital gains and dividends received from Canadian corporations.
-The rates that apply to capital gains are one-half of the rates shown in the table.
-Dividends received from Canadian corporations are generally deductible in computing regular Part I tax, but may be subject to Part IV tax, calculated at a rate of 38 1/3%. - (7) A general tax rate reduction is available on qualifying income.
-Income that is eligible for other reductions or credits, such as small business income, M&P income and investment income subject to the refundable provisions, is not eligible for this rate reduction.

-Income of a corporation earned from a personal services business is not eligible for the general rate reduction and is subject to an additional 5% tax, which increases the federal tax rate on personal services business income to 33%.

-(8) Saskatchewan has temporarily reduced the province's small business income tax rate to 0% (from 2%) effective October 1, 2020 to June 30, 2022.
-The small business income tax rate will increase to 1% (from 0%) beginning July 1, 2022 and will be further increased to 2% (from 1%) beginning July 1, 2023.

-The small business threshold is \$600,000 in Saskatchewan.
-Therefore, Saskatchewan's combined income tax rate on active business income between \$500,000 and \$600,000 is 15% (i.e., 15% federally and 0% provincially) until June 30, 2022, 16% (i.e., 15% federally and 1% provincially) effective July 1, 2022 to June 30, 2023 and 17% (i.e., 15% federally and 2% provincially) effective July 1, 2023.

-- (9) Quebec's small business deduction is generally available to corporations only if their employees were paid for at least 5,500 hours in the taxation year (proportionally reduced for short taxation years) or if their employees and those of their associated corporations were paid for at least 5,500 hours in the previous taxation year, to a maximum of 40 hours a week per employee (excluding the hours paid to a subcontractor).
-The small business deduction is reduced linearly between 5,500 and 5,000 hours, and falls to zero at 5,000 hours. - (10) Prince Edward Island decreased the province's small business income tax rate to 1% (from 2%) effective January 1, 2022. - (11) Yukon provides a manufacturing and processing tax credit that effectively reduces the corporate tax rate on the corporation's Canadian manufacturing and processing profits earned in the Yukon to 2.5%.
+- (6) A general tax rate reduction is available on qualifying income.
+Income that is eligible for other reductions or credits, such as small business income, M&P income and investment income subject to the refundable provisions, is not eligible for this rate reduction. - Income of a corporation earned from a personal services business is not eligible for the general rate reduction and is subject to an additional 5% tax, which increases the federal tax rate on personal services business income to 33%. - (7) Saskatchewan has temporarily reduced the province's small business income tax rate to 0% (from 2%) effective October 1, 2020 to June 30, 2022.
+The small business income tax rate will increase to 1% (from 0%) beginning July 1, 2022 and will be further increased to 2% (from 1%) beginning July 1, 2023. - The small business threshold is \$600,000 in Saskatchewan.
+Therefore, Saskatchewan's combined income tax rate on active business income between \$500,000 and \$600,000 is 15% (i.e., 15% federally and 0% provincially) until June 30, 2022 and 16% (i.e., 15% federally and 1% provincially) effective July 1, 2022 to June 30, 2023. - (8) Quebec decreased the small business income tax rate to 4% (from 5%) effective January 1, 2021.
+Quebec further decreased the small business income tax rate to 3.2% (from 4%) effective after March 25, 2021. - Quebec's small business deduction is generally available to corporations only if their employees were paid for at least 5,500 hours in the taxation year (proportionally reduced for short taxation years) or if their employees and those of their associated corporations were paid for at least 5,500 hours in the previous taxation year, to a maximum of 40 hours a week per employee (excluding the hours paid to a subcontractor).
+The small business deduction is reduced linearly between 5,500 and 5,000 hours, and falls to zero at 5,000 hours.
+For a given taxation year that ended after June 30, 2020, but before July 1, 2021, a corporation may apply for the number of remunerated hours that were used to determine whether it was eligible for the small business deduction or to establish its small business deduction rate for its preceding taxation year. - (9) Prince Edward Island decreased the province's small business income tax rate to 2% (from 3%) effective January 1, 2021.
+The province's small business income tax rate will further decrease to 1% (from 2%), effective January 1, 2022. - (10) Yukon decreased the territory's small business income tax rate to 0% (from 2%) effective January 1, 2021. - Yukon provides a manufacturing and processing tax credit that effectively reduces the corporate tax rate on the corporation's Canadian manufacturing and processing profits earned in the Yukon to 2.5%. - (11) Northwest Territories decreased the territory's small business income tax rate to 2% (from 4%) effective January 1, 2021.

-Small Business Income Thresholds for 2022 and Beyond1
+Small Business Income Thresholds for 2021 and Beyond1

-2022 and beyond (\$000)
+2021 and beyond (\$000)

 Federal 2 \$500

 British Columbia 500

 Alberta 500

 Saskatchewan 600

 Manitoba 500

 Ontario 500

 Quebec 3 500

 New Brunswick 500

 Nova Scotia 500

 Prince Edward Island 500

 Newfoundland and Labrador 500

 Yukon 500

 Northwest Territories 500

 Nunavut 500